tormarod/destinos-THAC/README.md

 2. **Tie Breaking**: If orders are equal, earlier submission time wins
 3. **Single Item**: Each user receives exactly 1 destination (if available)
 4. **Preference Matching**: Each user gets their highest-ranked available destination
-5. **Backup Allocations**: Users can see their next 20 backup allocations in different scenarios
+5. **Backup Allocations**: Users can see their next 20 backup allocations in different scenarios, with configurable simulation of unavailable preferences from higher priority users

 ### Algorithm Steps:
 1. Sort users by order (ascending) and submission time (ascending)